databrary/design/notifications.md

 > `USER` changed `PARTY`'s [account information](/profile/edit?page=account).

 > `PARTY`'s email or password has been changed.
-If you are aware of this change, you may ignore this email.
+If you made this change, you may ignore this email.
 To review or update your account information, go to: /profile/edit?page=account.
 If you did not make this change, please contact us immediately.

 ### AuthorizeRequest